 Learn how commission works for real estate agents in Florida and how you can start earning ASAP with online real estate courses!

 The beloved Sunshine State has no shortage of gorgeous homes and estates.
 It can be a lucrative place to start your real estate career, but how much commission can you make?
+The reality is that it depends on several factors.

 Here's a closer look at how real estate commissions work in Florida, how much you can potentially earn, and how to get started.

-According to a survey of Florida agents, the average commission for real estate agents in Florida is about 5.40% of the sale price in 2022.
-While this is how much the average seller pays in real estate agent fees, you won’t necessarily be taking that amount of money away each time.
-Let me explain:
+According to a survey of Florida agents, the average total commission for real estate agents in Florida is about 5.37% of the sale price, which is slightly below the national average of 5.49%.
+Considering the median Florida home price is around $420,000, the total real estate commission for a typical deal would be $22,500.

 First, the commission is always negotiable, so the seller can (and will!) try to get a lower rate.
 And second, the commission in a Florida real estate sale is typically split several ways — meaning you won't get it all for yourself.

 Commission checks are cut to each brokerage at closing: the one that represents the buyer and the one that represents the seller, typically 50/50.
-Then the brokerages each pay a cut to the agents based on pre-arranged fee splits.
+Then, the brokerages each pay a cut to the agents based on pre-arranged fee splits.

 In Florida, real estate agents must be supervised by a licensed Florida broker.
 And the supervising broker will always get a cut of the commissions for the homes that agents sell.
 A 50/50 split is common for newer agents, but you might negotiate a 60/40 split to help you keep more of the money you earn.

-So, to recap, the commission is typically split among four people: the listing agent, the listing agent's broker, the buyer’s agent, and the buyer's agent broker.
+To recap, the commission is typically split among four people: the listing agent, the listing agent's broker, the buyer’s agent, and the buyer's agent broker.

 It Can Cost Between $270-$700 to Get Your Florida Real Estate License